-Add the cooking juice from the carrots to those left from roasting the lamb and use to make a gravy.
+Add any remaining cooking juices from the carrots to those left from roasting the lamb and use to make a gravy.

-For this recipe you will also need a heavy-based frying pan/skillet for the steaks, if not barbecuing, and a deep-sided frying pan/skillet with lid for the vegetables
+For this recipe you will also need a heavy-based frying pan/skillet for the steaks if not barbecuing, and a deep-sided frying pan/skillet for the vegetables.